-LICENSURE: It is anticipated that residents will achieve licensure during the course of their experience, typically by the end of the first year or early into the second year of residency.
+LICENSURE: It is expected that residents will achieve licensure, typically by the end of the first year or at latest in the first quarter of the second year of residency.
 Licensure eligibility is covered by the laws of the Commonwealth of Pennsylvania as well as the regulations of the Pennsylvania State Board of psychology.
-Pennsylvania requires 1750 hours of post doctoral supervised activity to meet the experience requirements for licensure.
-This is achieved with the successful completion of the first year of this residency program.
-However, Pennsylvania also allows for some practica experience, gained during predoctoral training, to count towards the supervised experience total required for licensure.
+Pennsylvania requires 3500 hours of supervised activity to meet the experience requirements for licensure.
+Typically, half (1750 hrs) is achieved through the completion of an APA accredited internship.
+The additional 1750 hours are commonly achieved in post-doctoral training, such as the successful completion of the first year of this residency program.
+However, Pennsylvania also allows for some practica experience, gained during doctoral training, to count towards the supervised experience total required for licensure.
 Residents will be made aware of these requirements.
-Although licensure is expected during the latter part of this residency, residents will continue to operate under the supervision of their primary and secondary supervisors.
-Once achieving licensure, residents will have increased opportunities for training in the Medical Center as well as other facilities such as extended care facilities.
+Once licensed, residents will continue to operate under the supervision of their primary and secondary supervisors.
+Upon licensure, residents will have increased opportunities for training in the Medical Center as well as other facilities such as extended care facilities.